honest comparison

 Questions

 Yes.
-The pick-a-spot implementation at Junocal is the same shape Mariana Tek pioneered: drag-and-drop floor plan editor, touch-friendly client booking on mobile, real-time out-of-order rerouting when a reformer goes down, per-class toggle so a mat flow doesn't show the picker, favorite-spot persistence after a client picks the same spot two to three times.
-Included on Starter at $39, Studio at $99, and Growth at $199.
-The feature parity is intentional; the four-mode cancellation structure, the broadcast-claim waitlist, and the term-based course primitive are also directly modelled on Mariana Tek's pattern because Mariana Tek's pattern is correct.
+The pick-a-spot implementation at Junocal is the same shape Mariana Tek pioneered: drag-and-drop floor plan editor, touch-friendly client booking on mobile, automatic rerouting when a spot goes out of action when a reformer goes down, per-class toggle so a mat flow doesn't show the picker, favorite-spot persistence after a client picks the same spot two to three times.
+Included on Starter at $15, Studio at $29, and Growth at $69.
+The feature parity is intentional; the four-mode cancellation structure, the first-to-claim waitlist, and term-based courses are also directly modelled on Mariana Tek's pattern because Mariana Tek's pattern is correct.

 What about Mariana Tek's four-mode cancellation policies?